Cube-OS/cubeOS/docs/contributing/feature-request.rst

 Exploring the Request
 ---------------------

-A Kubos team member should respond to the issue within one business day in order to request any additional information and lay out the next steps.
+A CubeOS team member should respond to the issue within one business day in order to request any additional information and lay out the next steps.

 If the feature request is not accepted, the reason for the rejection will be recorded and the issue will be closed.
-A request could be declined because a duplicate request already exists, or because the Kubos team feels that it does not match the product's goals.
+A request could be declined because a duplicate request already exists, or because the CubeOS team feels that it does not match the product's goals.

-If the feature request is accepted, there will likely be some back and forth between you and/or Kubos team members in order to determine the specifics of how the feature request should be implemented and the low-level desired behavior.
+If the feature request is accepted, there will likely be some back and forth between you and/or CubeOS team members in order to determine the specifics of how the feature request should be implemented and the low-level desired behavior.

 The team (or potentially you or another community member!) will then implement the changes needed to